alexanderames/offerFeature/README.md

 * Likelihood of customers visiting one retailer visiting others (e.g. Customers who visit Target are 30% more likely to visit Walgreens)
 * Identify "hot" shopping date/times across all users and per retailer
 * Distribution of the number of stores a user visits in given time period
+* Feel free to come up with your own!

+Provide repeatable code to generate results.
+Optionally, provide appropriate visualization.

 Gems/Frameworks Already Included